tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: bdqffdq:COMPLETE
 - Type: bdqffdq:ResponseResult
 - DifferentFrom: bdqffdq:NOT_COMPLETE
-- Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are present and sufficiently comprehensive for use.
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure that asserts that data are present and sufficiently comprehensive for use.

 ********************